top of page

 • Pack your food in ziplock bags and sturdy plastic containers to keep it from getting soggy in the cooler.

-• Keep meals simple by picking recipes you can make in one pot or on the grill, like foil packets, pasta, or grilled steaks.
+• Keep meals simple by choosing recipes you can make in one pot or on the grill, such as foil packets, pasta, or grilled steaks.

 • Here are a few more favorites for your next cookout.